AgonConsole8/agon-docs/docs/MOS-API.md

 ### `0x38`: mos_resolvepath

-Resolves a path, replacing prefixes and leafnames with actual values.
+Resolves a path, creating a new resolved path string that replaces prefixes and leafnames with actual values.

+If the leafname contains wildcards then the first matching file will be returned.
+Subsequent calls can be made to find the next matching file, so long as you provide a pointer to an empty directory object to persist between calls, and preserve the `C` register between calls too.

 Parameters:

 - `HL(U)`: Pointer to the path to resolve
-- `DE(U)`: Pointer to the resolved path (optional - omit for count only)
+- `IX(U)`: Pointer to destination buffer to store the resolved path (optional - set to zero for length count only)
-- `BC(U)`: Length of the resolved path buffer
+- `DE(U)`: Length of the destination buffer
-- `IX(U)`: Pointer to the index (integer) of the resolved path (optional)
-- `IY(U)`: Pointer to a directory object to persist between calls (optional)
+- `IY(U)`: Pointer to a directory object to persist between calls (optional, set to zero to omit)
+- `C`: Index of the resolved path (zero for first call)

-A prefix in a file path is a string followed by a colon character, such as `Library:`.
+Path resolution will resolve prefixes in files paths, which are a string followed by a colon character, such as `Library:`.
 The string must match up with a corresponding system variable, in this example the variable would be named `Library$Path`.
-Such path prefixes can contain multiple values separated by commas.
-The `index` argument (in `IX(U)`) is used to work out which path to use when there are multiple values.
-The value pointed to by the index should be zero on a first call.
-If no index pointer is provided then only the first match will be able to be resolved.
+Such path variables can contain multiple values separated by commas.
+The "index" argument in the `C` register is used to work out which prefix to use when there are multiple matches, and must be set to zero on a first call.

-When a directory object is passed in (in `IY(U)`) then it will be used to find the next match.
+If the leafname in your path contains wildcards then the first matching file will be returned.
+If you wish to find the next matching file then you should provide a pointer to an empty directory object in `IY(U)` with your first call, and use the same object with subsequent calls (also using the same `C` register value).
+If you do not include a pointer to a directory object then only the first matching file within a single directory will be returned.

 Returns:

 - `A`: Status code (`0` = Success, `22` = Out of memory, `5` = No path, `4` = No file)
+- `C`: Index of the resolved path (for next call)
-- `BC(U)`: Length of the resolved path
+- `DE(U)`: Length of the resolved path
-- Index pointed to at `IXU`, if set, will be updated to the next path index

 A result of `5` indicates that no matching directory could be found in the filing system.
 A result of `4` indicates that a matching directory was found, but no matching file for that directory.